 - Cisco 3560X with IOS 15.0SE Universal (IP Services) software release

-If you had to build an entire lab with these devices then it will be very expensive.
-The 2811 and 1841 routers are also able to run IOS 15.x so you can probably use those.
+If you had to build an entire lab with these devices, then it would be very expensive.
+The 2811 and 1841 routers are also able to run IOS 15.x, so you can probably use those.

-If money is no issue and you love owning your own lab, go for it.
-If your goal is just to become CCIE then I wouldn’t recommend doing this, it’s way too time consuming.
+If money is no issue and you love owning your lab, go for it.
+If your goal is just to become CCIE then I wouldn’t recommend doing this, it’s way too time-consuming.

-GNS3 is a great emulator and quite useful when you are studying for CCIE R&S. This is great to use when you want to create some of your own labs / topologies when you are studying something on your own.
-I would not recommend to use it to build one of the vendor topologies however for the following reasons:
+GNS3 is a great emulator and quite useful when you are studying for CCIE R&S. This is great to use when you want to create some of your own labs/topologies when you are studying something on your own.
+I would not recommend using it to build one of the vendor topologies, however, for the following reasons:

 - You need quite some memory.
-Each router uses about 256MB so with 9 routers so you’ll need more than 2GB of RAM to run a large topology.
+Each router uses about 256MB, so with nine routers, you’ll need more than 2GB of RAM to run a large topology.

-My advice…GNS3 is great for building some quick topologies and practice some labs of your own, don’t use it to build a full lab topology.
-Some little things like multicast don’t work well and connecting real switches to your virtual routers also introduces some problems.
-They take time to solve which is better spent at actual studying.
+My advice…GNS3 is great for building some quick topologies and practicing some labs of your own; don’t use it to build a full lab topology.
+Some little things like multicast don’t work well, and connecting real switches to your virtual routers also introduces some problems.
+They take time to solve, which is better spent on actual studying.

 IOU (IOS on Unix)

 Cisco doesn’t use real hardware anymore for the R&S lab or some of their rack rentals.
 IOU (IOS on Unix) is what they use now.
-Basically it’s an emulator (like GNS3) that runs on Unix / Solaris but it doesn’t use as much resources.
-There’s also IOL (IOS on Linux) which runs on x86 and Linux.
-Someone created a frontend for it which is called “web-IOU”.
+Basically, it’s an emulator (like GNS3) that runs on Unix / Solaris, but it doesn’t use as many resources.
+There’s also IOL (IOS on Linux), which runs on x86 and Linux.
+Someone created a frontend for it, which is called “web-IOU”.

-IOU supports routers and also has some layer 2 images that supports switching commands.
-Not everything is supported but for switching it’s better than GNS3.
+IOU supports routers and also has some layer two images that support switching commands.
+Not everything is supported, but for switching, it’s better than GNS3.

-Right now Cisco hasn’t officially released IOU to the public and it also has some bugs.
-It’s possible that this is the future of CCIE home labs.
+Right now, Cisco hasn’t officially released IOU to the public, and it also has some bugs.
+This may be the future of CCIE home labs.

 Cisco’s emulator is called VIRL and supports the emulation of routers and switches (since April 2015).
-I haven’t tried it yet but I think VIRL will be a nice replacement for GNS3.
-Routing & switching support out of the box and it runs IOS 15.x.
-This might be an option but you’d have to see for yourself.
+Routing & switching support out of the box, and it runs IOS 15.x.
+This might be an option, but you’d have to see for yourself.

 Rack rentals are simple…you pay and get telnet access to a remote lab that is cabled and configured for you.

 You don’t have to worry about anything….hardware, interfaces, cabling, IOS images, GNS3, etc. It’s all done for you.
-Since the vendors I mentioned earlier are so popular, there are many companies that offer rack rentals for their topologies.
+Since the vendors I mentioned earlier are so popular, many companies offer rack rentals for their topologies.
 This has some important advantages:

-- Everything is ready…you pay, get access and you can lab right away.
-You can spend your time at doing labs instead of building one.
+- Everything is ready…you pay, get access, and can lab immediately.
+You can spend your time doing labs instead of building one.

 I recommend rack rentals as it is the most efficient way.
-Since you want to be a CCIE you need to focus on the #1 thing that will help you get there and that’s doing labs.
-Don’t waste your time at building a lab or messing with emulators.
-Use rack rentals and you can learn right away.
+Since you want to be a CCIE, you need to focus on the #1 thing that will help you get there, and that’s doing labs.
+Don’t waste your time building a lab or messing with emulators.
+Use rack rentals, and you can learn right away.

 Hopefully, this has been helpful to you.
 Feel free to share it with your friends.
-If you have any questions or something to share, please leave a comment in our forum.
+If you have any questions or something to share, please comment in our forum.